eigerco/axelar-contract-deployments/starknet/docs/declare.md

 ## Prerequisites

 Make sure you have:
-- A funded account on testnet
+- A funded account
-- Compiled contract artifacts (both .contract_class.json and .compiled_contract_class.json files)
+- Compiled contract artifacts
 - Valid account credentials

 ## Important Notes

-- Contract declaration is **online only** - it cannot be done offline
+- Contract declaration is **online only**
-- Both Sierra (.contract_class.json) and CASM (.compiled_contract_class.json) files are required
+- Both Sierra (.contract_class.json) and CASM (.compiled_contract_class.json) files are required.
+They are generated after building the contracts.
-- The CASM file should be in the same directory with the same base name
+- The CASM file should be in the same directory with the same base name.
+This is the default naming after a `scarb build`.
-- Class hash is saved to configuration for later use in deployment
+- Class hash is saved to the Axelar JSON config file for later use in deployment

 ## Environment Setup